fangsonghub/fangsonghub.github.io/teaching/s17_4510_qc/index.md

 ## About

-The law of quantum physics is revolutionizing what feasible computation should be, and a new paradigm of **quantum computing** has been emerging.
-There are efficient quantum algorithms for solving important problems which we do not know how to otherwise on a classical computer.
+The law of quantum physics is revolutionizing what feasible computation may look like, and a new paradigm of **quantum computing** has been emerging.
+Quantum computers can solve some fundamental problems efficiently, sometimes expoentially faster than we want we can on a classical computer.
 Numerous promising applications are being developed such as in chemistry, machine learning, and especially cryptography (the Internet will be **broken** by quantum attackers!).
 In this course, we will study the basic principles and